 Find out either online or through local gardening groups what kind of soil your area has.
 Take notes on what trees are blooming in your neighbors’ yards and whether you’d like them on your own land.
 You should also think about contacting your local government or Homeowner’s Association Board to make sure there aren’t any rules against growing certain kinds of trees in your neighborhood.

 Finding The Right Time

-The Old Farmer’s Almanac is a great way to study the specific kind of tree that you want to plant when you decide on it.
+Checking out the Old Farmer’s Almanac is a great way to learn some tree planting tips.
 They have plenty of articles about trees that go in-depth about how to care for them.
 While a quick internet search could bring some answers, the Old Farmer’s Almanac has been trusted for centuries and can provide expert advise on planting the right trees.

 Worried that you might have missed the time frame to plant the kind of tree you want?
 See if you can grow the sapling version indoors until the right time of year comes back around.
 The tree will most likely be fine if it’s kept inside an indoor porch or sheltered in a closed garage and given the right amount of watering and sunlight.
 Trees grow so slowly that you won’t have to worry about re-potting yours multiple times before you can finally plant it outside.

 Planting The Right Trees

 Trees are massive plants that can be seen by just about everyone, from your next-door neighbor to someone driving on the other end of your street.
 They’re slightly more complicated to grow than a bush or other small plant, however.
 When you start planting trees in your yard, you have to know they’re the right ones for where you live.